The Great Monster Hunter PS2 Online Guide

 How to connect

 In order to play online, you need a copy of whichever game you intend to play, and any internet-connected console or PlayStation 2 emulator to play it on.
-This guide works for both emulator and real hardware, but if you want a PCSX2-specific guide, you can click here.
+This guide works for both emulator and real hardware, but emulator has some extra recommended steps, which you can find here.
 The use of older PCSX2 versions (1.6.0 and below) is generally discouraged, because they're outdated and require a more difficult setup.

 1) Accessing the Network Settings